cbonnalie/tcss460-web-api/README.md

 - Mark
     - Created route, documentation, and testing for updaing a book's rating(s).
 - Noah
-    - Created route, documentation, and testing for creating a book.
     - Created route, documentation, and testing for pagination (both cursor and offset)

 ### Meetings